SamKirby22/crypto-castle-rules/rules.md

 Admins are peers, each with control of a share of the DAO's funds that they can use to create and manage bounties that incentivize Contributors to produce output for the DAO.

-Admins can simultaneously act as Contributors, by completing Tasks set by other Admins, but they cannot price or reserve Tasks for themselves.
+Admins can simultaneously act as Contributors, by completing Tasks set by other Admins, but they cannot price, reserve or approve Tasks for themselves.

 Admins have additional rights to appoint other Admins and to maintain the Rules defined in this document, which define all aspects of how the DAO should operate, which they are each responsible for implementing correctly.